Different Types Of Sterns Used For Ships

-Basically, the following criteria governs the choice of the ship’s stern form:
+The following criteria govern the choice of the ship’s stern form:

 - It should be designed to provide low resistance

-- It should be able to provide high propulsion efficiency by ensuring uniform inflow of water to propeller
+- It should be able to provide high propulsion efficiency by ensuring a uniform inflow of water to the propeller

 Common Types of Ship’s Sterns